-······································ People do best when their withdrawal is plann with OST show: ed and well-supported.
-Years of research and experience Slow reductions work much better in the long term than rapid withdrawals Jumping off or going 'cold turkey' isn't recommended as it can be hard going for most people The rate and speed of reduction is best determined by you with advice and support from your team at AOTS Share what you plan to do with those closest to you and let them know how they can help.
-Lots of support and self-care goes a long way.
-Some people find counselling helpful, some attend groups and 12 step meetings, and some get support from peers who have been through this process themselves Your key worker will work with you to put a plan in place.
-It could include such things as: your goal for how long the reduction will take to get to zero the rate of your dose reduction - how much and how often managing cravings and discomfort e.g. using mindfulness or gentle exercise; techniques for relaxation or sleep; what you could use to soothe any symptoms or aches and pains (symptomatic relief); things you enjoy doing how quickly AOTS can respond if you need to see the doctor for a dose change identifying the early warning signs that might trigger you to use and strategies to prevent relapse what other psychosocial supports and community services you might find helpful the option of a final doctor's appointment before or after your final dose f you decide you need to go back on OST soon after you've a window period for you to re-enter AOTS if you decide you need to go back on OST soon after you've come off.
+People do best when their withdrawal is planned and well-supported.
+Years of research and experience with OST show:

+- Slow reductions work much better in the long term than rapid withdrawals - Jumping off or going 'cold turkey' isn't recommended as it can be hard going for most people - The rate and speed of reduction is best determined by you with advice and support from your AOTS team - Share what you plan to do with those closest to you and let them know how they can help - Lots of support and self-care goes a long way.
+Some people find counselling helpful, some attend groups and 12 step meetings, and some get support from peers who have been through this process themselves.

+Your key worker will work with you to put a plan in place.
+It could include such things as:

+- your goal for how long the reduction will take to get to zero - the rate of your dose reduction how much and how often - managing cravings and discomfort e.g. using mindfulness or gentle exercise; techniques for relaxation or sleep (we have an info sheet for that); what you could use to soothe any symptoms or aches and pains (symptomatic relief) - how quickly AOTS can respond if you need to see the doctor for a dose change - identifying the early warning signs that your reduction isn't holding you and strategies to prevent relapse - what other psychosocial supports and community services you might find helpful - the option of a final doctor's appointment before or after your final dose - a window period for you to re-enter AOTS if you decide you need to go back on OST soon after you've come off.
 Usually AOTS will leave your file open for up to 8 weeks after your last dose.
 After 8 weeks AOTS will 'discharge your file' which means they write in your clinical notes that you are no longer a client of the service.